kenschenke/Pascal65/docs/docs/index.md

 # Welcome to Pascal65

 **Pascal65** is a [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language) "Pascal")
-compiler, interpreter and IDE for 6502-based Commodore machines.
+compiler and IDE for 6502-based Commodore machines.
 The [Mega65](https://mega65.org "Mega65") is currently supported.
 Support for the Commodore 64, Commodore 128, and Commander X16 will come at a later date.

 ## Major Components of Pascal65